KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

 Note also that in principle (though this is not proposed for right now) we can have multiple build tools for creating the final artifacts from these  - i.e., the configuration (definition) and the build tool (build execution) are separate.
 Until (if) we look at pure C++ deployments, the main possible use for a second build tool would be for OSGi-based deployments.
 However, this would still be Maven based.

-The proposed build tool will generate (and then execute via Maven) a pom.xml file based on the configuration file.
+The proposed build tool will generate (and then execute via Gradle) a build.gradle.kts file based on the configuration file.
 Similar to the current "modules and profiles" approach, we will continue to use Maven plugins for the actual packaging - i.e., creation of uberjars, etc.

-This generated pom.xml file will include:
+This generated build.gradle.kts file will include:
+* A repositories section - `repositories { mavenCentral() }`
+* A plugin section -  `plugins { java }`
-* A `<dependencies>` section, listing the direct dependencies:
+* A `dependencies { ... }` section, listing the direct dependencies:
     * The required konduit serving modules - konduit-serving-tensorflow, konduit-serving-nd4j, etc
     * Any "native library" / "backend" dependencies (ND4J native/CUDA backends, for example)
     * Logging etc dependencies
-* If necessary, a `<dependencyManagement>` section
-* A simple `<properties>` section, for the source encoding (UTF-8) and Java version
+* Properties: `sourceCompatibility = 1.8`, `targetCompatibility = 1.8`
-* A `<build><plugins>` section, containing:
+*
-    * Always included plugins for tasks such as enforcing dependency convergence
-    * One or more plugins for each deployment type.
-For example, maven-shade-plugin for building uber-jars, and dockerfile-maven-plugin for building docker images
+* Any other sections as necessary for creating the other types of artifacts (docker images, WAR files, etc) and utility tasks (enforcing dependency convergence, etc)

 One consequence is that all of the "packaging" modules would be removed, in favor of a single `konduit-serving-build` module. i.e., `konduit-serving-docker`, `konduit-serving-rpm`, `konduit-serving-uberjar` etc will no longer exist.